daattali/beautiful-jekyll/_posts/2021-03-01-mpc-oblivious-transfer.md

 - **Secure auctions.** Bidders may want to keep their bids private and only reveal the winner using secure multi-party computation.
 - **Machine learning.** Data holders, such as health care providers, may be interested in statistics obtained from integrated databases.
 However, they are required by law to keep health records private.
 Secure multi-party computation can allow them to compute summaries of joint datasets without revealing individual records.

-These applications each have specific requirements regarding the kind of privacy required and the threat models presented.
+These applications each have specific requirements regarding the kind of privacy required and realistic threat models.
 In this post, we discuss the generic framework of secure multi-party computation (MPC), which can be used as a building block for these applications.

 ### Generic framework of MPC